rzhangpku/MFAE/README.md

 ```

 ## Test
-After the models have been trained, we can test the model.
+After the models have been trained, you can test the model.

 ```
 python test_bert_quora.py